Local printer support

 If a user has more than one session, print jobs submitted to the local printer will be redirected to the client that made the last connection.

-The local printer features is implemented as a backend to CUPS (Common Unix Printing System).
+The local printer features are implemented as a backend to CUPS (Common Unix Printing System).

 Note